MyNameIsTrez/tiny-json-parser-in-c/README.md

-# Tiny C JSON Parser
+# Tiny JSON Parser in C

 ## Running the tests